neo4j/neo4j-graphrag-python/README.md

     embedder=embedder,
     entities=entities,
     relations=relations,
-    on_error="CONTINUE",
+    on_error="IGNORE",
     from_pdf=False,
 )

+asyncio.run(
-await kg_builder.run_async(
+    kg_builder.run_async(
         text=""""The son of Duke Leto Atreides and the Lady Jessica, Paul is the heir of House Atreides, an aristocratic family that rules the planet Caladan."""
+    )
 )
 ```